caffeinated/modules/README.md

 Extract and modularize your code for maintainability.
 Essentially creates "mini-laravel" structures to organize your application.

-This package follows the FIG standards PSR-1, PSR-2, and PSR-4 to ensure a high level of interoperability between shared PHP code.

 ## Documentation
 You will find user friendly and updated documentation on the [Caffeinated website](https://caffeinatedpackages.com/guide/packages/modules.html).